Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

 with four eigenvalues $\lambda_{ij}$.
 Any consciousness-collapse model should arguably imply the following principle for the choice of those eigenvalues:

-\textit{If two states of the dyad (say, $ij$ and $kl$) are qualitatively very different states of consciousness, then superpositions of these states should vanish very quickly, i.e.\ $|\lambda_{ij}-\lambda_{kl}|$ should be very large.}
+\textit{Superpositions of two dyad states (say, $ij$ and $kl$) should vanish very quickly if and only if they are qualitatively very different states of consciousness.}

 That is, it is natural to allow superpositions of ``qualitatively similar'' states to persist for longer, while qualitatively different states must decohere quickly.
+As mentioned in the introduction, this principle is motivated by familiar constraints on collapse dynamics—such as the need to avoid tails problems and pathological Zeno-type behavior—which push against indiscriminate or uniformly rapid collapse

-For a quantitative application of this prescription, we need a way to compare states of consciousness, i.e.\ a distance measure on Q-shapes.
-Since Q-shapes are collections of probability distributions, it is natural to define their distance in terms of distance measures on probability distributions, which is a classical and well-studied topic in information theory.
+For a quantitative application of this prescription, we need a way to compare states of consciousness, i.e.,\ a distance measure on Q-shapes (Figure 11, \cite{Oizumietal2014}).
+Let us first begin with a simple ansatz that will help us to get some intuition for what is going on, before coming to a more general and rigorous no-go result further below.

+\textbf{Intuitive ansatz.} Since Q-shapes are collections of probability distributions, it is natural to define their distance in terms of distance measures on probability distributions, which is a classical and well-studied topic in information theory.
 The preferred distance measures on probability distributions in IIT have changed in almost every successive version.
-IIT2.0 used the well-known Kullback-Leibler divergence.
+IIT2.0 used the well-known Kullback--Leibler divergence.
 IIT3.0 used Earth Mover's distance \cite{pele2009fast}.
-IIT4.0 uses the intrinsic difference measure from section \ref{Phi}.
-IIT3.0's measure was explicitly turned into a generalized distance measure for Q-shapes.
-IIT4.0's measure is not so well suited for this task, a point we will return to at the end of the section.
+IIT4.0 uses the intrinsic difference measure described in Appendix \ref{4.0Phi}.